kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Translate Baidu Netdisk (Wangpan) for Windows to other languages.

+## How to use

+If you simply want to translate Baidu Netdisk to English, just download and run `panfanyi.exe`.

+Otherwise, refer to the **Arguments** section below.

 ### How it works

 panfanyi uses `fanyi.ini` which is a collection of translations in different